tauri-apps/wry/README.md

 ### Windows

-We use EdgeHTML provided by Windows Runtime.
-So only Windows 10 is supported.
+WebView2 provided by Microsoft Edge Chromium is used.
+So wry supports Windows 7, 8, and 10.

 ## License
 Apache-2.0/MIT